agubran/GitOps-Assessment/README.md

 ## 1 - environment preparation

-This assessment uses a lightweight k8s cluster called k3d that can simulate a cluster of more than one node on your personal machine.
+This assessment uses a lightweight k8s cluster - check this URL [https://thechief.io/c/editorial/k3d-vs-k3s-vs-kind-vs-microk8s-vs-minikube/] :

-∴ the first part of the asseessment is to install _k3d_ or any other k8s cluster.
+∴ the first part of the asseessment is to install cluster.
+∴ you can use k3d that can simulate a cluster of more than one node on your personal machine.

 ## 2 - cluster preparation

-Once k3d is installed, you can run the command `make cluster` in the root dirctory of the project, this command will create a k3d cluster of one node. once the cluster is created you can interact with it using `kubectl`.
+∴ Once the cluster is created you can interact with it using `kubectl`.

-First, in order to prepare the cluster you will need to install _helm_ (the k8s package manager).
+∴ then , in order to prepare the cluster you will need to install _helm_ (the k8s package manager).

 Afterwards, you need to install and deploy the following services to your cluster: